susannaelsie/stat545-hw-klassen-susanna/hw04/README.md

 I think I encountered the most trouble when I ended up with several variable/column names with spaces and numbers in them.
 This made it difficult for me as I could not tell if it was my code or my approach that was incorrect, or if I was simply asking R to perform a task that it cannot do because of my naming conventions.
 While I did think to rename my variable names when I was first preparing my data for import, I did not think ahead to the output after re-shaping (where some values became variable names, and vice versa).
 As such, I learned a *lot* in this assignment through trial and error.
 The depth of my exploration certainly suffered, but I think ultimately my learning did not.

+I used this resources to help with the arguments in the spread function: http://tidyr.tidyverse.org/reference/spread.html